 Students in the practicum setting assume the role of art group facilitator after the site supervisor determines the student's readiness to engage in direct services.
 Students receive support and supervision from an art therapy program approved on-site supervisor.
-Faculty also provide support and guidance during the practicum experience.
+Faculty also provide support and guidance during the practicum experience, and a Practicum Liaison faculty will observe students at their sites.